 The term dead espresso as it was coined by certain corporate barista circles, means a shot that is older than 10 seconds.
 When I pull my espresso shot, it needs a few seconds to cool of.
 Coffee should not be consumed piping hot because you can't really taste it anymore.
 So this means that my shot is dead before it even reaches the drinking temperature.
 You see why this is silly?

 On the other hand, a shot that has been sitting for 30 seconds, loses all of its crema.
 (Rather crema is incorporated into your coffee.)
 So from an aesthetics perspective, the shot will be dead.
 However, when I pull myself a triple shot, I drink that over a longer period of time.
 My espresso will eventually get cold, and I enjoy it.
 Is it dead?
 Not to me.
+However, I have a longer discussion in a separate article about dead espresso shots, and why the discussion is a bit irrelevant.
+But, I admit, not entirely.
+Check my article, though.

 How Does a Good Espresso Taste